MicrosoftDocs/security/security-docs/MSRC/FY18-Strategy-Brief.md

 <th>Invest in your people</th>
 </tr>
 <tr>
-<td><em>Agility and scalability require planning and building enabling platform</em></td>
+<td bgcolor="#f2f2f2"><em>Agility and scalability require planning and building enabling platform</em></td>
-<td><em>Ensure you are exhaustively measuring the elements in your platform</em></td>
+<td bgcolor="#f2f2f2"><em>Ensure you are exhaustively measuring the elements in your platform</em></td>
-<td><em>Skilled analysts and data scientists are the foundation of defense, while users are the new security perimeter</em></td>
+<td bgcolor="#f2f2f2"><em>Skilled analysts and data scientists are the foundation of defense, while users are the new security perimeter</em></td>
 </tr>
 <tr>
-<td bgcolor="#f2f2f2">Maintain a well-documented inventory of your assets</td>
+<td>Maintain a well-documented inventory of your assets</td>
-<td bgcolor="#f2f2f2">Acquire and/or build the tools needed to fully monitor your network, hosts, and logs</td>
+<td>Acquire and/or build the tools needed to fully monitor your network, hosts, and logs</td>
-<td bgcolor="#f2f2f2">Establsih relationships and lines of communication between the incident response team and other groups</td>
+<td>Establsih relationships and lines of communication between the incident response team and other groups</td>
 </tr>
 <tr>
-<td>Have a well-defined security policy with clear standards and guidance for your organization</td>
+<td bgcolor="#f2f2f2">Have a well-defined security policy with clear standards and guidance for your organization</td>
-<td>Proactively maintain controls and measures, and regularly test them for accuracy and effectiveness</td>
+<td bgcolor="#f2f2f2">Proactively maintain controls and measures, and regularly test them for accuracy and effectiveness</td>
-<td>Adopt least privilege administrator principles; eliminate persistent administrator rights</td>
+<td bgcolor="#f2f2f2">Adopt least privilege administrator principles; eliminate persistent administrator rights</td>
 </tr>
 <tr>
-<td bgcolor="#f2f2f2">Maintain proper hygiene—most attacks could be prevented with timely patches and antivirus</td>
+<td>Maintain proper hygiene—most attacks could be prevented with timely patches and antivirus</td>
-<td bgcolor="#f2f2f2">Maintain tight control over change management policies</td>
+<td>Maintain tight control over change management policies</td>
-<td bgcolor="#f2f2f2">Use the lessons-learned process to gain value from every major incident</td>
+<td>Use the lessons-learned process to gain value from every major incident</td>
 </tr>
 <tr>
 <td bgcolor="#f2f2f2">Employ multi-factor authentication to strengthen protection of accounts and device</td>